alyyorio/aly-portfolio/content/thumbtack.md

 ---

 <p>
 Thumbtack is an online service that matches customers with local professionals.
-From trainers to plumbers to wedding planners, Thumbtack has a catalog of unique services to showcase.
+From trainers to plumbers to wedding planners, Thumbtack has a large catalog of unique services to showcase.
 </p>

 <p>
-I was brought in on one of their brand shoots to art direct typographic lay downs for potential billboard ads utilizing some of their services.
+I was brought in on one of their brand shoots to art direct typographic lay downs for billboard ads utilizing some of their services.
 </p>

 <p>